The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 return np.exp(-(z**2) / 2) / sigma / np.sqrt(2 * np.pi)

-thinkstats provides a NormalPdf object that represents the PDF of a normal distribution.
-We can use it to create a NormalPdf with the same mean and standard deviation as the birth weights in the NSFG dataset.
+We can do that with the normal_pdf function, but it will be more convenient to use a NormalPdf object, which is defined in the thinkstats module.
+Here’s how we can use it to create a NormalPdf with the same mean and standard deviation as the birth weights in the NSFG dataset.

 from thinkstats import NormalPdf